CharacteristicMappingMethod/cmm-turbulence/README.md

 2) Prepare the execution of the code on your local machine:

    Initialize files:
-   - clone the repository to your machine, all code is located in the Cuda-CMM folder
+   - clone the repository to your machine, all code is located in the Cuda-CMM folder.

    Checking initial conditions:
-   - Check grid_scale and fine_grid_scale in Cuda-CMM/src/main2d.cpp to work with your GPU memory, the memory usage can be tested while the code is running with the command 'nvidia-smi'
+   - Check grid_coarse and grid_fine in Cuda-CMM/src/simulation/settings.cu to work with your GPU memory, the memory usage can be tested while the code is running with the command 'nvidia-smi'.
-   - Change mem_index in Cuda-CMM/src/simulation/cudaeuler2d.cu to a suitable number for your GPU memory.
+   - Change mem_RAM_GPU_remaps in Cuda-CMM/src/simulation/settings.cu to a suitable number for your GPU memory.
 This value defines the amount of remappings to be saved on the GPU in MB and should only account for a fraction of the actual memory to give more space to other variables.
-   - Change mem_ram in Cuda-CMM/src/simulation/cudaeuler2d.cu to match your CPU memory in MB.
+   - Change mem_RAM_CPU_remaps in Cuda-CMM/src/simulation/settings.cu to match your CPU memory in MB.
 This value can be chosen arbitrarily high in comparison to your machines CPU RAM.
-   - Set the initial condition in Cuda-CMM/src/main2d.cpp
+   - Set the initial condition in Cuda-CMM/src/simulation/settings.cu.

    Makefile:
-   - Change the -arch flag in the make-file to match your GPU architecture.
+   - Change all -arch flags in the make-file to match your GPU architecture.
 This specifies the name of the NVIDIA GPU architecture that the CUDA files will be compiled for.
 Further information regarding the architecture can be found at "https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list".
 Choose a version matching your architecture name.
-   - check that nvcc is installed in the right directory in "/usr/local/cuda/bin/nvcc"
+   - check that nvcc is installed in the right directory in "/usr/local/cuda/bin/nvcc".
-   - compile the code in a shell by changing into the directory and running 'make' or 'make all' check for errors, if not listed, please provide them as an issue along with the given error stack
+   - compile the code in a shell by changing into the directory and running 'make' or 'make all'. check for errors, if not listed, please provide them as an issue along with the given error stack.

 3) Running the code:
-   - Run the code in a shell by executing 'SimulationCuda2d.out'
+   - Run the code in a shell by executing 'SimulationCuda2d.out'.
+   - Variables can be set at command line level by adding pairs in the form of "COMMAND=VALUE", the name of the commands correspond to the actual variable name in the settings file.
+A huge variety of information regarding the meaning and values can be found in the setPresets-function in Cuda-CMM/src/simulation/settings.cu.
-   - Cuda errors are quite common, any furher error however should be reported as an issue along with the error stack
+   - Cuda errors are quite common, any furher error however should be reported as an issue along with the error stack.

 # Restrictions on code for different machines